rbmanez/Prosper-IT-Consulting-Internship/README.md

 ## The Four Live Project Sprints
-Click the headings below to see the completed user stories for those sprints.
-There are also [Featured User Stories](#featured-user-stories) below.
+Click the headings below in this section to see the completed user stories for those sprints.
+There are also [Featured User Stories](#featured-user-stories) in the next section below.

 ### [Python Live Project Sprint 1](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint1.md)
 #### Project Information